LSPosed/DisableFlagSecure/README.md

 # Enable Screenshot (formerly known as Disable FLAG_SECURE)
-Enabling screenshots in apps that normally wouldn\'t allow it, and disabling screenshot detection on Android 14+.
+Enabling screenshots in apps that normally wouldn\'t allow it, and disabling screenshot(Android 14+) & screen record(Android 15+) detection.

 ## Usage
 1. Enable the module